alistairjoelquinn/richard-catty/README.md

 ## Richard Catty - Eco-conscious Writer

-This is the brochure website for writer [Richard Catty](https://www.richardcatty.com/).
+This is the website for writer [Richard Catty](https://www.richardcatty.com/).

 Client side the application has been built with Nextjs and TypeScript.
 When the user first lands on the home page they are welcomed with a paragraph being typed out using [React Typist](https://github.com/jstejada/react-typist).